bormaxi8080/bormaxi8080/README.md

 Continued...

-Aug 2025-Now - [Tesari.AI](https://tesari.ai/).
+Aug 2025 / Now: [Tesari.AI](https://tesari.ai/).
 OSINT Engineer & Library Curator

 - Contributed as an OSINT Engineer and library curator at Tesari AI, focusing on data collection and management.